What are your chances of acceptance?

 Type: National

-In the fall of each year, interested students can enter project proposals into competition for selection from a group of undergraduate students at MIT.
-If selected, students will be able to carry out their project—receiving up to $1000 in funding to complete their research.
-They’ll also be invited to a four-day symposium at MIT the following year.
+In the fall of each year, students who have thoroughly explored the background of a potential research project and are looking to get it off the ground can present their proposals to a group of undergraduate students at MIT.
+If selected, students will be able to carry out their project, while receiving up to $1,000 in funding.
+They’ll also be invited to a four-day, all-expenses paid trip to MIT’s campus.

-Finalists are guided with weekly mentorship and will have the opportunity to present their findings to MIT students and faculty at the end of the program.
+Finalists participate in weekly mentorship meetings and will have the opportunity to present their findings to MIT students and faculty at the end of the program.

 Grades: 9-12